flipperdevices/flipperzero-firmware/README.md

 - Cruicial Fixes for [WiFi (Marauder) (By 0xchocolate)](https://github.com/0xchocolate/flipperzero-firmware-with-wifi-marauder-companion) `REQUIRES ESP32 WITH MARAUDER FLASHED`
 - Un-distorted music player fixes By [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)
 - Added [Zombiez (Reworked By DevMilanIan)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/240) [(Original By Dooskington)](https://github.com/Dooskington/flipperzero-zombiez)
+- Updates for Clock to be more accurate and more stable

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>